Text by Artemis Vergou and Miki Chiu

 *names have been changed.

-The project presented in this article, AmazonCare, is the result of a speculative design project at Goldsmiths University.
+The project presented in this article, AmazonCare, results from a speculative design project at Goldsmiths University.
 The initial brief asked us to look at the future of the commercial van, and we honed down on investigating the ambulance.
-In the current climate of Britain is on the brink of Brexit, the UK’s National Health Service (NHS) has felt increasing strain as its budget is cut.
+Britain’s current climate is on the brink of Brexit, so the UK’s National Health Service (NHS) has felt increasing strain as its budget is cut.
 The NHS struggles to find enough healthcare professionals to meet increasing demands and has been used as a political bargaining chip (think the Vote Leave campaign bus, with the words We send the EU £350 million a week let’s fund our NHS instead ).
 All these facts posed many interesting questions in the context of this brief, as we speculated on how the NHS might survive or evolve in the future.
 One of these evolutions was to combine Amazon, a huge and incredibly efficient delivery service, with the NHS.

-Initially, we used traditional UX and design research methods as a starting point; interviewing paramedics and investigating the kinds of data that get collecting from us.
+Initially, we used traditional UX and design research methods as a starting point, interviewing paramedics and investigating the data collected from us.
 However, we didn’t want to redesign the ambulance itself.
 Instead, we were more interested in looking at the sprawling systems that might arise from the combination of Amazon and the NHS.
-Speculative design then became the most useful tool for us to imagine this future, a kind of design not overtly focused on creating things, but ideas.
-Design here is used as a research method, and critique of an informed speculative future.
-We then used our findings to feed into and build our future scenario, as a series of collages, audio recordings of ‘future’ phone calls, and two short films.
+Speculative design became the most useful tool for us to imagine this future, a kind of design not overtly focused on creating things but ideas.
+Design here is used as a research method and critique of an informed speculative future.
+We then used our findings to feed into and build our future scenario as a series of collages, audio recordings of ‘future’ phone calls, and two short films.

 In this work, we are keen to map out the ethical and moral ambiguities of a service like this.
 What are the costs of this ‘free’ healthcare?
 What is the value of your medical data?
 What does it mean if a company knows your spending habits and your medical history?
 Are you a patient or a customer?